 The challenge of making it big ‘across the pond’ is one shared by most sports.
 This is largely due to the popularity of American sports such as basketball, American football, baseball etc. In the USA, sports are viewed not only as a showcase of elite ability, but also as entertainment.
 This is underlined by the celebrity status of athletes and half time shows.
 Sports events are expected to be ‘box office’ in the same way a movie is.

 Liberty Media identified this and established a plan to make Formula 1 attractive to fans and enable the growth of Formula 1 in the US.
-This plan involved several marketing initiatives, including the introduction of a Netflix docuseries, Drive to Survive.
+This plan involved several marketing initiatives, including the introduction of a Netflix series, Drive to Survive aimed especially to the younger generation.

 This rise in popularity helped Formula 1 land a new 3 year deal with ESPN valued at $75-90 million.
 For anyone that still has doubts about the extent to which Formula 1 has grown in the US, the previous broadcasting rights deal was valued at $5 million.